 - Allows volunteer fire departments to apply directly to the State Fire Marshal's Office (SFMO) for firefighting equipment.

-The program was expanded to $5 million for this fiscal year to assist volunteer firefighters.
+The program was expanded to $10 million for fiscal year 2023-2024 to assist volunteer firefighters.

 To be eligible for the Volunteer Firefighter Equipment and Training Grant Program, departments must hold a valid recognition certificate from the SFMO and have a staff comprised by less than 51% full-time career firefighters.